makerdao/community/governance/polls/Budget Ratification Poll - Modify Development and UX Core Unit (DUX-001) Budget (MIP40c3-SP82) - November 14, 2022.md

 version: v2.0.0
 options:
    0: Abstain
-   1: Approve existing budget only (business as usual)
+   1: Approve existing budget only (Business as usual)
-   2: Approve increased budget
+   2: Approve reduced budget (NewBase - ~86% of existing budget)
+   3: Approve reduced budget (NewBear - ~76% of existing budget)
-   3: Reject budget
+   4: Reject budget
-start_date: $YYYY-MM-DDT16:00:00
+start_date: 2022-11-14T16:00:00
-end_date: $YYYY-MM-DDT16:00:00
+end_date: 2022-11-28T16:00:00
 ---
-# Budget Ratification Poll for $proposal_name ($mip_code) - $date_MONTH_DD,_YYYY
+# Budget Ratification Poll Modify Development and UX Core Unit (DUX-001) Budget (MIP40c3-SP82) - November 14, 2022

 The Governance Facilitators have placed a budget ratification poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP51](https://mips.makerdao.com/mips/details/MIP51).
-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on $date_DAY,_MONTH_DD at 16:00 UTC.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on Monday, November 14 at 16:00 UTC.

 **This is an instant-runoff vote.**
 - **You may rank any number of options that you would support in an executive vote.**